Iden Green: Culture and community

 The Iden Green recreational park contains a young children's playground and is used for village activities, such as fetes with live music and games of rounders.

 Landmarks

 The Iden Green Pavilion has a capacity of 70 and today serves as a village hall for the local village community.
 Between 1945 and 1954 the Pavilion served as the village church following the doodlebug bomb damage to the village's chapel on Chapel Street (behind the tennis club).
 The building of the new Congregational Church on New Pond Road in 1954 returned use of the Pavilion to a village hall.

 Transport

 The nearest railway stations are Staplehurst to the north, and Etchingham to the southwest.
 The A229 road lies 5 km to the west and runs north–south between Maidstone and Hurst Green.
 Further west (approximately 10 km), the A21 runs north–south and stretches between London and Hastings.

 Education

-Mr Noah's is a nursery school in Iden Green that focuses on foundation stage children.
-Originally set up in 1995, the nursery is linked to Iden Green Congregational Church.
 The nearest primary schools are in Benenden and Sandhurst.